venom1270/essay-grading/README.md

 This is an implementation of an essay grading system described in [PhD thesis](http://eprints.fri.uni-lj.si/4133/1/63120364-KAJA_ZUPANC-Semanti%C4%8Dno_usmerjeno_avtomatsko_ocenjevanje_esejev.pdf) by Kaja Zupanc.

 AGE and AGE+ systems are fully functional.
-SAGE is functional on a conceptual level, but needs a few more tweaks and optimizations to be usable in real world examples.
+SAGE is functional but requires a lot of time to complete.